 To illustrate the stupidity of this kind of threatening approach to eating, just imagine if it were the other way around:

-If you want to bicycle for 20 minutes, you have to eat two chocolate truffles
+If you want to swim for 30 minutes, you have to eat a hamburger!

-Ridiculous, huh?
-Then why do they think it makes sense the other way around?
+Then why would it makes sense the other way around?

 Now contrast that with this short video about the power of making physical activity FUN!

 Although it seems counter-intuitive in our diet- and weight-obsessed culture, at Am I Hungry?
 Mindful Eating Programs and Training, we recommend people separate exercise from calories and disassociate food and exercise.
 Food and physical activity independently impact our overall well-being, but they shouldn’t be turned into a complicated math problem!

 Move your body a little and regularly because it makes it possible to move your body more and more easily!
 Exercise enables you to experience your life more fully and more vibrantly.
 Calories be damned!